 Whitetip Shark Family of Compactors

-Hydro-Dyne’s family of Whitetip Shark Washing Compactors are custom-designed for every application, taking into account the type of flow and solids collected.
+Hydro-Dyne’s family of Whitetip Shark Washing Compactors are custom-designed for individual applications, taking into account the type of flow and solids collected.
 Multiple models are available to ensure organic material is returned to the treatment plant’s process and inorganic materials are separated, cleaned and dewatered in the most effective and efficient way possible.
-Stainless steel construction provides an enduring solution to exceed ever increasing disposal requirements.
+Stainless steel construction with a hardened alloy auger provides an enduring solution to exceed ever increasing performance and disposal requirements.

 Theory of Operation

 The basic operation of a typical washing screw compactor is fairly simple.
 Material off-loaded from screening equipment is fed into the compactor where an auger moves the material forward as it is washed by rinse bars in the loading area of the unit.
 From here the material continues to be pushed forward by the auger into the compression zone where screenings are both dewatered and compressed.
 The dewatered and compressed screenings then enter the pipe that moves it to the waste bin.
 Screenings that have been washed and compacted reduce the overall volume and disposal costs.
 Inorganic material is captured and sent to the landfill while organic material is returned to the plant where it is needed for downstream processes.

 - Press Elbow: Maximum dewater and compaction plus elevation

 - Lay flat hose or flexible pipe